-The Inner Peace Mission is a Christian-based learning and coaching organization.
+The Inner Peace Mission is a Christian-based on-line coaching and learning organization.
 John and his wife Joanne and their blended family of four live near Toronto, Canada.

 Today, I want to give you a ‘thank you moment’ on our inner peace journey together.
 Twenty years ago, I suffered a shock and awe moment that saw me hit the floor in a stressed-induced blackout.
 That experience birthed my fifth book as it went on sale in the Amazon Kindle store this morning.
 Many of you kindly helped me along the way and I want to give you something back as a thank you.
 Hold that thought for a moment, however!
 The FIRST RULE of INNER PEACE is a universal Christian spiritual practice that has carried...read more